fallahn/speljongen/readme.md

 #### Speljongen - Gameboy emulator

-Originally a port of [Coffee GB](https://github.com/trekawek/coffee-gb/tree/master) from java to C++ for poops and giggles, while the CPU/GPU emulation remains mostly unchanged the memory emulation has been implemented slightly differently.
-The interface, rendering and OS input handling has been all replaced with [SFML](https://sfml-dev.org) and implemented from scratch.
+Started as a port of [Coffee GB](https://github.com/trekawek/coffee-gb/tree/master) from java to C++ for poops and giggles, while the CPU/GPU emulation remains mostly unchanged the memory emulation has been implemented slightly differently.
+The interface, rendering and OS input handling has been all replaced with [SFML](https://sfml-dev.org) and ImGui and implemented from scratch.

+##### Building
+Speljongen should compile on Windows, macOS and linux with the included CMake file.
+There is also a Visual Studio 2017 project included (with dependencies) for Windows users.

+Speljongen depends on SFML and OpenGL libraries, and on linux you will need to install pkgmanager and gtk+3 for the native file dialogue windows.
+On macOS the project needs to link to AppKit and CoreServices for the same reason.
+The CMake file also supports creating app bundles on macOS, which requires a valid icon set and XCode 9 command line tools installed.

 MIT License